 After a passed reorganization act in the parliament of India in October 2019, Ladakh granted the status of a Union Territory, while Leh has been declared Ladakh’s capital.
 Before this, Ladakh was part of Jammu and Kashmir.

-1. Pangong Lake.
-An exceptional feature of the lake is that it doesn't stay blue consistently for the whole year, rather it changes colour from sky blue to light blue to green and grey and even red as well!
+An exceptional feature of the Pangong lake is that it doesn't stay blue consistently for the whole year, rather it changes colour from sky blue to light blue to green and grey and even red as well!
 The lake is a hot tourist spot where people from across the country arrive.

-2. Khardung La Pass.
-This one, usually expressed as Khardzong La, is a vital strategic motorable pass that leads you to Siachen glacier.
-The Pass is claimed to be the world's most notable pass located at a height of 5,359 m above the sea level.
+Khardung La Pass, usually expressed as Khardzong La, is a vital strategic motorable pass that leads you to the Siachen glacier.
+The Pass is claimed to be the world's most notable pass located at a height of 5,359 m above sea level.

-3. Nubra Valley.
 Nubra valley is a sprint of lavish greenery in Ladakh's desert and moonlike landscapes and slopes.
 The valley is known for its local markets, beautiful monasteries, and two rivers: the Nubra River and the Shyok River.
-Read More

-4. Spituk Monastery.
 Spituk Monastery is additionally called Spituk Gompa or Pethup Gompa.
-The monastery was founded in the 11th century and is known for popular Buddhist paintings and artefacts from the bygone era.
-Read More
+The monastery was founded in the 11th century and is known for popular Buddhist paintings and artifacts from the bygone era.

-5. Zanskar Valley, Leh Ladakh.
 Zanskar valley is an ancient Buddhist kingdom that was ruled by the kings of the Kushan dynasty.
 The valley is a popular spot for adventure travellers as they get to trek and enjoy several adventure sports here.
 The valley is spread across 7,000 km² (approximately) and it is sited at a height of 13,154 above ocean level.
-Read More

 By Air.
 The nearest airport is the Kushok Bakula Rimpochee Airport (IXL).
 This airport is considered as the 22nd highest airport situated in the world, located at 3,256 m above sea level.
 Named after the 19th Kushok Bakula Rinpoche, it is very well connected with other Indian cities like Delhi, Jodhpur, Jaipur, Mumbai, and Bengaluru.